 Do you want to join a bike club?
 Killington has bike clubs that bring together bike enthusiasts to network and grow their skills.
 It has also introduced a mountain bike club for those who love camping and biking.
 You get to enjoy the rest of your summer in style with a mix of camping and mountain biking.

 While in Killington, you can also engage in other activities like visiting the Killington peak, challenging yourself at the Wrecktangle, playing golf, indulging yourself at the Killington Grand Spa, and taking an ATV tour.

 2. Alyeska Bike Park, Alaska

 From downhill trails to the road, single track and man-made features, Alyeska Bike Park guarantees fun for the whole family to give you an unforgettable experience.
 This summer, Alyeska Bike Park will host weekly mountain bike operations, races, and events for bikers of all abilities.
-Do not just bike in Alaska; take some time to enjoy its natural beauty, cultural heritage, and numerous outdoor adventures.
+Do not just bike in Alaska -- take some time to also enjoy its natural beauty, cultural heritage, and numerous outdoor adventures.
 Engage in kayaking, fishing, and flightseeing to get the ultimate Alaskan experience.

 3. Mammoth Mountain Bike Park, California